poult-lab/daily-word/english_words_ learning.md

 03.potassium /pəˈtæsiəm/

 [n] {symb K}You also need potassium for a healthy digestive system and bone health.
-Low levels of potassium can affect these important functions in your body.
+Low levels of potassium can affect these important functions in your body./ Potassium is designated by the symbol "K" because it originates from the Neo-Latin word **kalium**, which was derived from the word "alkali" and ultimately the Arabic word *al-qalyah* ("plant ashes").

 "a chemical element.
 Potassium is a soft silver-white metal that exists mainly in compounds which are used in industry and farming."